Don’t Choose the Most Common Winning Lottery Numbers

 A Lottery Game is Truly Random

 Math remains the only tool to understand how all these random lottery balls work.
-We use combinatorics and probability theory in the lottery due to its finite structure.9
+Due to its finite structure, we use combinatorics and probability theory in the lottery.

 I mentioned a “finite” structure, so forget about whatever “statistical tools” you use to strategize your game.
 For decades, people have mistakenly believed that historical results will provide a clue for the next lottery draw.
 Nothing can be further from the truth.